 Because prolonged sun exposure can be harmful to your skin, if you have a job that requires you to spend significant amounts of time working outside, you may be able to deduct the cost of sunscreen from your medical expenses.
 Gardeners, farmers, people who work in the building and construction industries, and people who engage in outdoor leisure, such as those who offer outdoor fitness classes, are all examples of people who might be eligible to claim sunscreen.
 Additionally, the same parties have the right to claim ownership of headgear and sunglasses.

 An Apartment In Another City

-If you own an investment property, you can claim deductions against the rental income, but did you know that in some cases, you can claim deductions against a place you live in yourself?
-For example, under recent guidelines issued by the ATO, if you’re required to work away from home by your employer, your assignment in the other place is only temporary (so you haven’t actually relocated), and you choose to rent or buy an apartment in the other work location rather than relying on hotels or motels, you can claim a deduction for the work-related costs relating to the apartment, including either rent or interest on the mortgage, depending on whether you rent or buy.
+Did you know that in some instances, you may be able to claim deductions against the location in which you actually live, even if it is considered to be your primary residence?
+If you own investment property, you can claim deductions against the rental income from that property.
+For instance, according to recent guidelines that have been issued by the ATO, if you are required to work away from home by your employer, your assignment in the other place is only temporary (so you haven’t actually relocated), and you choose to rent or buy an apartment in the other work location rather than relying on hotels or motels, you can claim a deduction for the work-related costs relating to the apartment, including either rent or interest on the mortgage, depending on whether you refinanced the apartment during

 Instruments of Performance